U.S. Federal & State Policy

 On December 5, 2016, World Soil Day, the White House office of Science and Technology Policy, under the Obama Administration, announced a Federal Strategic Plan for Soil Science.
 Although the subsequent administration has taken it down, the framework can be accessed here.

 On January 25th, the state of Hawaiʻi introduced House Bill 1578.
-Crafted by CFS staff attorney Sylvia Wu and introduced by State representative Chris Lee, the legislation would create a Carbon Farming Task Force with an aim to develop incentives for farmers and ranchers to improve the resilience of their land and protect their livelihoods as well as the island’s food security.
-Our Hawaiʻi team is partnering with Sierra Club of Hawaiʻi, and Surfrider Foundation O‘ahu Chapter on this initiative.
-With the help of Soil Solutions testimony, the measure has passed through its first committee hearing on February 7th.
-We will be watching closely as the bill moves through the legislature.
-Stay up to date on future hearings and action alerts on www.protectourkeiki.org
+Crafted by CFS staff attorney Sylvia Wu and introduced by State representative Chris Lee, the legislation creates a Carbon Farming Task Force with an aim to develop incentives for farmers and ranchers to improve the resilience of their land and protect their livelihoods as well as the island’s food security.
+Our Hawaiʻi team partnered with Sierra Club of Hawaiʻi, and Surfrider Foundation O‘ahu Chapter on this initiative.
+Soil Solutions provided testimony for the measure as it passed through several committee hearings.

 California’s Healthy Soils Initiative Funded